Consider the lax morals Luther was teaching at the time:

-Of this obscure Luther quote one Romanist says, "A lot of this sort of sexual license was going on among the early Protestants."
+Of this obscure Luther quote a defender of Rome said, "A lot of this sort of sexual license was going on among the early Protestants."
 Really?
 This quote is an example of sexual license?
 Hardly.
-This is an example of a man concerned for the integrity of a woman in 16th century society.
+This is an example of a man concerned for the integrity of a woman in sixteenth century society.
 Isn't it ironic how a little context completely turns the tables?
-I can't help but be a bit agitated by such rhetoric, carelessness, and slander of a historical person by Romanists.
-If all of this Romanist's work on the Reformers is geared toward proving they were at least as bad the Catholic morality of the sixteenth century, I question if such a motivation is honest, and if perhaps throwing mud on the opposition takes the spotlight off the mud on the Roman Catholic Church.
-If this Romanist and Ben would simply read Luther in context and write honestly, maybe they would produce better historical research.
+I can't help but be a bit agitated by such rhetoric, carelessness, and slander of a historical person by Rome's defenders.
+If all of their work on the Reformers is geared toward "proving they were at least as bad the Catholic morality of the sixteenth century," I question if such a motivation is honest, and if perhaps throwing mud on the opposition takes the spotlight off the mud on the Roman Catholic Church.
+If Rome's defenders would simply read Luther in context, maybe they would produce better historical conclusions.

-I thought it would be helpful to post what Luther goes on to say (but then again, it might not help those already commitited to their propaganda):
+I thought it would be helpful to post what Luther goes on to say (but then again, it might not help those already committed to their propaganda):